 Angling northeast from Wichita Falls, Texas to St. Louis, Missouri, Interstate 44 connects the southern Great Plains with the Upper Midwest.
 Three sections through Oklahoma take toll roads including the H.E.
 Bailey Turnpike from U.S. 70 near Randlett to Lawton and again from Lawton to Oklahoma City.
 The Turner Turnpike extends I-44 east from Interstate 35 near Edmond to Sapulpa southwest of Tulsa.
-The 1950s-built Skelly Drive takes Interstate 44 east across Tulsa to the Creek and Will Rogers Turnpikes by Catoosa.
-The Will Rogers carries the remainder of I-44 through Oklahoma to the Missouri state line by Joplin.
+Built in the 1950s, Skelly Drive takes Interstate 44 east across Tulsa to the Creek and Will Rogers Turnpikes by Catoosa.
+The Will Rogers Turnpike carries the remainder of I-44 northeast through Oklahoma to the Missouri state line by Joplin.

 Throughout Missouri, Interstate 44 overlaid or parallels Historic U.S. 66 as it travels east to Springfield and northeast to St. Robert, Rolla and greater St. Louis.
-The eastern extent combines with I-55 north to the Poplar Street Bridge, where it formerly turned east and ended along side Interstates 64 and 70.
-A slight extension was made in 2015 over what was I-70 by the Gateway Arch and Downtown to the newly opened Stan Musial Veterans Memorial Bridge.
+The eastern extent combines with I-55 north to the Poplar Street Bridge, where it formerly turned east and ended alongside I-64 and I-70.
+A slight extension was made in 2015 over what was I-70 by the Gateway Arch and Downtown St. Louis to the newly opened Stan Musial Veterans Memorial Bridge.

 The SAFETEA-LU of 2005 added the Creek Turnpike as a future segment of the Interstate Highway System.
 However, no numerical designation was assigned.
 The language is found in Section 1908(a)(1), INCLUSION OF CERTAIN ROUTE SEGMENTS ON INTERSTATE SYSTEM AND NHS: